 Tai Chi Chuan is the embodiment of an ancient human philosophy.
 A rigorous course of self-discipline and self-exploration, through which we achieve a deeper understanding of our own mind and body, our relationships with others, and our role within the broader ecosystem.

-Yang Chengfu taught a sequence of movements, the “Tai Chi form,” most typically described as 103 postures.
-This long form was later simplified and condensed into 24 postures, and other variations.
+Yang Chengfu taught a sequence of movements, the “Tai Chi form,” consisting of 103 postures

 - Balance, flexibility, coordination and strength